 Tip # 2: Look at file names

 File names can also be a clue.
 Sometimes users try to build in some “metadata” information into the filename.
 For example, you might see a file called GoogleInvoice20160629.pdf.
 From that filename alone, you can extract the Client Name (Google), Document Type (Invoice), Date of the document (June 29, 2016).
-See if similar or identical naming convention applies to some other files as well.
+See if a similar or identical naming convention applies to some other files as well.
 All of the sudden you have several metadata columns to work with.

 Tip # 3: Ask yourself: How will you search?